AI-Generated Video Detection via Perceptual Straightening: Related work: detecting AI generated videos

-Dedicated video detectors, such as adapted action recognition models (TSM~\cite{lin2019tsm}, I3D~\cite{carreira2017quo}, SlowFast~\cite{feichtenhofer2019slowfast}) and Transformer-based architectures (X3D~\cite{feichtenhofer2020x3d}, MVIT-V2~\cite{li2022mvitv2}, VideoSwin~\cite{liu2022video, liu2023tallswin}, TPN~\cite{yang2020temporal}, UniFormer-V2~\cite{li2022uniformerv2}, TimeSformer~\cite{bertasius2021space}, aim to learn motion anomalies and temporal inconsistencies.
-While advancing temporal modeling, these often require extensive training on video data, can be computationally intensive, and may still struggle with generalization across diverse and rapidly evolving AI generative models.
+Dedicated video detectors, such as adapted action recognition models (TSM~\cite{lin2019tsm}, I3D~\cite{carreira2017quo}, SlowFast~\cite{feichtenhofer2019slowfast}) and Transformer-based (X3D~\cite{feichtenhofer2020x3d}, MVIT-V2~\cite{li2022mvitv2}, VideoSwin~\cite{Liu_2022_CVPR}, TPN~\cite{yang2020temporal}, UniFormer-V2~\cite{li2022uniformerv2}, TimeSformer~\cite{bertasius2021space}, DeMamba~\cite{chen2024demamba}, aim to learn motion anomalies and temporal inconsistencies.
+While advancing temporal modeling, they require extensive training and may still struggle across rapidly evolving AI generative models.
+Those approaches may overlook a more fundamental signal: geometric distortions in the temporal trajectory of neural representations.
+We hypothesize that the geometric properties of these trajectories—reflecting the inherent smoothness and predictability of natural dynamics that generative models fail to replicate—offer a more robust signal for detection. \chri{Unlike related work in video quality assessment that also uses trajectories~\cite{madhusudana2022spatiotemporal, madhusudana2021image}, our focus is distinctly on detecting synthetic content, regardless of its perceptual quality.}

-Critically, both image- and video-based approaches that learn specific artifact patterns or complex motion dynamics might overlook more fundamental geometric distortions in the \emph{temporal trajectory} of neural representations that AI generation can introduce.
-These geometric properties could offer a more robust and universal signal, as they relate to the intrinsic predictability and smoothness of natural world dynamics, which generative models may not fully capture.